opensafely-core/ehrql/docs/tutorial/working-with-frames-and-series/index.md

 Similarly, the `patients.date_of_birth` column has one row per patient.
 (If a table has one row per patient, then a column from the table must also have one row per patient.)
+Notice that the column is indexed by `patient_id`.

 ```pycon
 >>> patients.date_of_birth